aca23nhm/com2009_team65_2025/README.md

 # TurtleBot Autonomous Explorer

-## Overview
+## Summary

-This ROS2 Python application enables a TurtleBot to autonomously explore an arena within 3 minutes, avoiding obstacles and building a coverage map via SLAM.
+This ROS2 Python application enables a TurtleBot3 Waffle to autonomously explore an arena within 3 minutes, avoiding obstacles and building an occupancy grid via SLAM.
 It uses LiDAR and odometry data to detect and navigate around obstacles while marking visited areas on a 3×3 grid.
 The robot moves in randomized segments with adaptive turning.
 Using the ROS2 node `BeaconDetector`, it identifies coloured beacons using the robot's built-in camera.
 A photo is captured and saved locally when the target colour is detected.

 The system combines autonomous navigation, visual detection, and map generation for efficient environment exploration and documentation.

 ## Installation and Execution